IHEC/integrative_analysis_chip/encode-wrapper/readme_centos6.md

 ## Pulling Singularity image and generating wrapper scripts

-These scripts require `python 3.6.8` or higher.
-It's assmumed that the the underlying OS support `overlayfs` so paths that do not exist on the singularity can be mounted inside singularity.
-CentOS6 does not have `overlayfs` support.
-If you need support for OS without `overlayfs` please make an issue.

-Check singularity version with `singularity --version` to make sure it's at least `3.0.1`.
+Check singularity version with `singularity --version` to make sure it's at least `2.5.2`.

-Then run `python chip.py -pullimage`
+Then run `python chip.py -pullimage -bindpwd`. `bindpwd` will mount the current directory (equivalent to arguments `-B $PWD`).
+Note that this means singularity must be a recent enough version to be able to bind to directories that do not exist on the image, since your `$PWD` may not exist on the image.
+Otherwise see `-pwd2ext0` option that binds $PWD to `/mnt/ext_0`.

 This will write: